-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

 Eastern Europe and the Commonwealth of Independent States.

-The current turmoil in the eastern states caught the Baali as much by
+The current turmoil in the eastern states caught the Baali as

-surprise as the Brujah council, and many clan members met with similar
+surprise as the Brujah council, and many clan members met with

 fates under the claws of Baba Yaga.
-Many clan members are being sent to the
+Many clan members are being

-area to try and make a truce with the night hag, but none, so far, have
+area to try and make a truce with the night hag, but none, so

 been successful.